chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

   </div>
 </div>

 There is not too much to explain here.
-The `Sky mode` setting lets you chose between a simulated sky, solid color, color gradient, and Skymaps/cubes. `Cloud X, Y, and Z` control the location of the clouds, and `Cloud size` controls the size of the clouds, if they are enabled using `Enable clouds`. `Fog density` controls the thickness of the fog; set it to *0* to disable it.
+The `Sky mode` setting lets you chose between a simulated sky, solid color, color gradient, and skymaps / skycubes. `Cloud X, Y, and Z` control the location of the clouds, and `Cloud size` controls the size of the clouds, if they are enabled using `Enable clouds`. `Fog density` controls the thickness of the fog; set it to *0* to disable it.
 There is an example fog density listed as a guide.
 Fog produces much noise, so expect longer render times.

 ---